 (Seoul, South Korea)

-San Francisco Opera Highlights: Conductor, Rusalka; Tosca; Fidelio; Live and In Concert: The Homecoming; Adler Fellows Concert: The Future Is Now
+San Francisco Opera Highlights: Conductor, Antony and Cleopatra; Dialogues of the Carmelites; La Traviata; Rusalka; Tosca; Fidelio; The Centennial Celebration; Eun Sun Kim Conducts Verdi; Live and In Concert: The Homecoming; Adler Fellows Concert: The Future Is Now

-Korean conductor Eun Sun Kim is the Caroline H. Hume Music Director of San Francisco Opera (her tenure as music director began August 1, 2021).
+Korean conductor Eun Sun Kim is the Caroline H. Hume Music Director of San Francisco Opera.
 She made her highly anticipated Company debut conducting Rusalka in 2019.
 Her presence in North America was first established with performances of Verdi's Requiem with the Cincinnati Symphony and La Traviata with Houston Grand Opera, with the latter earning her an appointment as Principal Guest Conductor.

-Kim's other recent assignments have included a new production of Die Fledermaus with English National Opera; Carmen at Opernhaus Zürich; Hänsel und Gretel, Carmen and Fledermaus at Volksoper Wien; Il Viaggio a Reims at Madrid's Teatro Real; La Traviata at Opéra de Marseilles and La Bohème with Oper Graz.
-Concert performances comprise appearances with Orchestre de Paris, Beethoven Orchestra Bonn and Stuttgart Philharmonic, as well as orchestras in Madrid, Marseilles, Munich, Lille, Nancy, Palermo, Turin, Milwaukee, Calgary and Santiago de Compostela.
+Kim's other recent assignments have included a new production of Die Fledermaus with English National Opera; Carmen at Opernhaus Zürich; Hänsel und Gretel, Carmen and Die Fledermaus at Volksoper Wien; Il Viaggio a Reims at Madrid's Teatro Real; La Traviata at Opéra de Marseilles and La Bohème with Oper Graz.
+European concert performances comprise appearances with Orchestre de Paris, Orchestre National de France, Beethoven Orchestra Bonn and Stuttgart Philharmonic, as well as orchestras in Madrid, Marseille, Munich, Lille, Nancy, Palermo, Turin and Santiago de Compostela.

 Kim studied composition and conducting in her hometown of Seoul before continuing her studies in Stuttgart, where she graduated with distinction.
 Directly after graduation, she was awarded First Prize in the International Jesús López-Cobos Opera Conducting Competition at the Teatro Real.